Monday, 7 July 2014

 Well satisfied with our little detour, we said goodbye to our host and went back over the bridge, where we continued straight ahead on the D165 rather than following the curve of the river.

-It was a beautiful walk through fields and copses, and before long we arrived at Chirac, a tiny town with a big, stony, square-towered church.
+It was a beautiful walk through fields and copses, and before long we arrived at Chirac, a tiny town with a big square-towered stone church.
 Just beyond the church we saw a bar, always a pleasant sight, but it seemed to be closed.

 An old fellow hobbled over the road towards us and I asked him whether it was closed on Mondays, at which he laughed and said that it had been closed for three or four years.